-100 years after it was first written, Lightbox Theatre produces Ervine's seminal work
+100 years after it was first written, Lightbox Theatre stages St John Ervine's seminal work

-Ervine’s powerful tragedy was written in 1914 and first performed at the Abbey Theatre, Dublin in 1915.
-The play was subsequently performed in 1919 at The Theatre Guild in New York where it was originally scheduled for just five performances – it eventually ran for more than 130, putting the Guild on the Broadway map and saving it from bankruptcy.
+Ervine’s powerful tragedy was first performed at the Abbey Theatre, Dublin in 1915.
+It ran in 1919 at The Theatre Guild in New York for more than 130 performances, saving it from bankruptcy.
 It was last produced in England at the Lyric Theatre Hammersmith in 1920.
-Ervine was later a theatre critic for the Observer.

 W.B.
 Yeats said of John Ferguson in a letter to St John Ervine – "A fragment of life, fully expounded and without conventionality or confusion…the best play you have done"